delta-G/R4_Touch/README.md

 The `readRaw()` function will get the raw reading from the unit.
 This can be handy to help determine what to use for the threshold if the default values don't work.

-Start the capacitive touch unit by calling `TouchSensor::start()`.
-This will start the unit in free-running mode so that each time the unit finishes a measurement it starts a new one.

-If you would like to run the unit once then call with an argument of false.  `TouchSensor::startSingle()` will start a single measurement for all attached sensors.
-The method blocks until all sensors are read.
-Each sensor takes around 400 microseconds with default settings.

 The `read()` and `readRaw()` functions DO NOT trigger a measurement of the sensor.
 They are only returning the last read values.
 In free-running mode this will always be a recent number since the code is restarting itself.
 Otherwise you must use `TouchSensor::start()` or `TouchSensor::startSingle()` to trigger a new measurement.

 There are also `setThreshold(uint16_t)` and `getThreshold()` functions for the threshold value if you need to change or access it.

+Start the capacitive touch unit by calling the static method `TouchSensor::start()`.
+This will start the unit in free-running mode so that each time the unit finishes a measurement it starts a new one.

+If you would like to run the unit once then call with an argument of false.
+The static method `TouchSensor::startSingle()` will start a single measurement for all attached sensors.
+The method blocks until all sensors are read.
+Each sensor takes around 400 microseconds with default settings.

+There is a static method `TouchSensor::stop()` that will stop the CTSU but retain all settings.

 # Example
 ```